cminyard/gensio/README.rst

 handling serial I/O and setting all the parameters associated with a serial port.

-You can discover if a gensio is a serial port by calling ``gensio_to_sergensio()``.
-If that returns NULL, it is not a sergensio.
+You can discover if a gensio (or any of its children) is a serial port by calling ``gensio_to_sergensio()``.
+If that returns NULL, it is not a sergensio and none of it's children are sergensios.
 If it returns non-NULL, it returns the sergensio object for you to use.
+Note that the gensio returned by ``sergensio_to_gensio()`` will be the one passed in to ``gensio_to_sergensio()``, not necessarily the gensio that sergensio is directly associated with.

 A sergensio may be a client, meaning that it can set serial settings, or it may be a server, meaning that it will receive serial settings